 Please stay in touch: register to receive our regular e-shots and tell us what you think of the #bringingfathersin resources by leaving a comment at the end of this article.

-Help us bring Fathers Reading Every Day to 3,000 children and their dads this year.
-Please pledge to our crowdfunding campaign before 15 July 2015.
+Help us bring Fathers Reading Every Day to 6,000 children and their dads this year.
+Please donate here.

 FOUR TOPIC SHEETS FOCUS ON ‘why’ to engage dads